Deborah-Kamikazi/-alu-shell/io_redirections_and_filters/README.md

 This script counts the number of lines in the /etc/passwd file that contain the word "bin".
 ##16
 This script displays all lines in the /etc/passwd file that contain the pattern "root", along with the three lines that follow each match.
+##17
+This script displays all lines in the /etc/passwd file that do not contain the pattern "bin".